SCUBA Travel

 Dendronephthya species are difficult to identify but the photo above is probably D. hemprichi

-More photos of soft corals are in Room five of our gallery.
+More photos of soft corals are in Red Sea Room of our gallery.

 Further Reading